PizzaKirby/CS2D-Lua/voteprot/README.md

 # voteprot

-POC ,  prevents votes from going through
+prevents votes from going through if clients with the same ip vote the same target